Sonic the Hedgehog (2006 video game): Development

+Conception

-After finishing Billy Hatcher and the Giant Egg (2003), Sonic Team began to plan its next project.
-Among the ideas the team was considering was a game with a realistic tone and an advanced physics engine.
-When Sega reassigned the team to start working on a new game in the bestselling Sonic series, they decided to retain the realistic approach.
-Sonic the Hedgehog was conceived for sixth-generation consoles, but Sonic Team realized its release would coincide with the series' 15th anniversary and decided to develop it for seventh-generation consoles such as the PlayStation 3 and Xbox 360.
-Series co-creator and team lead Yuji Naka wanted the first Sonic game for seventh-generation systems to reach a wide audience.
-Naka noted the success of superhero films such as Spider-Man 2 (2004) and Batman Begins (2005): "When Marvel or DC Comics turn their characters into films, they are thinking of them as blockbusters, huge hits, and that's what we were trying to emulate with Sonic."
-Thus, development of Sonic the Hedgehog began in late 2004.
-Sonic Team used the same title as the original 1991 Sonic the Hedgehog to indicate that it would be a major advance from the previous games and a reboot that returned to the series' roots.
+Sonic Team began planning what would become Sonic the Hedgehog after finishing the 2003 games Billy Hatcher and the Giant Egg and Sonic Heroes.
+They began outlining a game with a realistic tone and physics engine; it was initially unrelated to Sonic, but became a Sonic game after Sega asked Sonic Team to start working on one.
+Sonic the Hedgehog was conceived for sixth-generation consoles, but Sonic Team realized its release would coincide with the franchise's 15th anniversary and decided to develop it for seventh-generation consoles such as the PlayStation 3 and Xbox 360.
+According to Sonic's co-creator Yuji Naka, the head of Sonic Team at the time, Sonic Team received specifications for the seventh-generation consoles in late 2004 and began developing tech demos when they obtained software development kits in early 2005.

+Naka wanted the first Sonic game for seventh-generation systems to reach a wide audience.
+He noted the success of superhero films such as Spider-Man 2 (2004) and Batman Begins (2005): "When Marvel or DC Comics turn their characters into films, they are thinking of them as blockbusters, huge hits, and that's what we were trying to emulate."
+Sonic Team used the same title as the original Sonic the Hedgehog (1991) to indicate that it would be a major advance from the previous games.
+Sonic Team saw Sonic the Hedgehog as a "rebirth" of the franchise, so sources commonly describe it as an attempted reboot.
+Shun Nakamura served as director.